+- The motorcycle is stationary.

+- Press the button □ briefly and repeatedly until H appears at the bottom right of the display.

-- The motorcycle is stationary. - Press the button □ for 3 5 seconds.
+- Press the button □ for 3 5 seconds.

 The Setup menu displays the active functions.

 If no button is pressed for 20 seconds, the settings are automatically stored.